Tuesday, 3 January 2017

 3. Surgery

-Surgery is recommended if the cyst is:
+Surgical intervention is usually recommended if the cyst is:

-• Causing pain.
+• Causing severe, persistent pain.

-• Persisting through 2-3 menstrual cycles.
+• Persisting through 2 to 3 menstrual cycles without shrinking.

 No comments: